In this article

 There are two types of overbites, including:

 A person’s mouth can either be too large or have too little space to fit teeth properly.
 If left untreated, this form of malocclusion can also result in overcrowding, crooked teeth, or spaced teeth.

-Childhood habits that involve pushing the tongue against the back of the teeth can cause an overbite.
-This includes long-term pacifier and bottle use, finger sucking, and thumb sucking.
-If a child already has an overbite due to genetics, these habits can worsen the condition.
-Breathing disorders, such as sleep apnea, are also linked to this form of malocclusion.
+These habits can worsen the condition if a child already has an overbite due to genetics.
+Breathing disorders, such as sleep apnea, are also linked to this form of malocclusion.3

 Other common causes of an overbite include, but are not limited to:

 An overbite is a misalignment of the teeth where the upper teeth protrude over the lower teeth.
 If not corrected during childhood, it can lead to complications, including jaw problems, dental conditions, severe pain, and sleep apnea.

 Causes of an overbite may be genetics, childhood parafunctional habits, or a combination of both.
 Treatment includes braces, clear aligners, tooth extractions, dental appliance therapy, and jaw surgery.